 With the market leader, we knew we’d be a small fish in a big pond.
 We just weren’t confident we’d get support and attention after the contract was signed.

 What Sorted solution did they use?

-Saved time and efficiencies, growth and expansion into new markets, increased positive customer experience, removal of manual processes, upgraded carrier offering.
+Time has been saved, efficiencies have been realised.
+Plus, growth and expansion into new markets, increased positive customer experience, removal of manual processes, and upgraded carrier offering.

-SortedPRO, the delivery management platform with over 1000+ services in its carrier cloud, gave Graham & Brown the control to turn new carriers and new services on and off without the need for dedicated IT resource each time.
+Ship has over 1000+ services in its carrier cloud, and gave Graham & Brown the control to turn new carriers and new services on and off without the need for dedicated IT resource each time.
 Also, it removed the need to manually change labels.
-Plus – Graham & Brown use SortedHERO, the API solution displaying personalised delivery options, to create a dynamic online checkout.

 What was implementation like?